compucorp/shoreditch-companion-d7-theme/README.md

-# Shoreditch CiviAdmin Companion Drupal theme
+# Shoreditch CiviCRM Companion Drupal theme

 An optional but advisable Drupal CiviCRM Administration theme meant as a companion to the CiviCRM